heyitscesar/HDR-Brightness-Control/documentation/current-context.md

     -   **Resilient API:** The service layer that communicates with the backend includes a retry mechanism.
     -   **Automatic Reconnection:** The WebSocket client implements an exponential backoff strategy, automatically attempting to reconnect if the connection is dropped.
     -   **Graceful Degradation (Demo Mode):** If the frontend cannot connect to the backend, it enters a "Demo Mode" with a clear banner and static sample data.
--   **Internationalization (i18n) Ready:** All user-facing strings are managed in a central JSON file and accessed via a custom `useI18n` hook.

 ---